YelenaMerzlyakova/Schaar-Steen-Papier/README.md

 # Schaar-Steen-Papier

 ## Learning objectives
-- generate random
-- if statements
+- generate if statements

 ## The Mission
-Make a schaar steen papier.
+Create a Paper–rock–scissors game. :scissors:

 ### Must-have features
 - Have three buttons that the player can press to change their pick